bencodezen/bencodezen/content/blog/is-it-redundant-to-include-a-base-tag-in-obsidian.md

 blog: true
 ---

+> 🎩 Credit goes to @ADubhlaoich for original question!

 ## TL;DR

 Yep.
 The tagging system in Obsidian is built on "generational relationships" so that all subsequent tags in a generation are inherently included in the previous tags.